GLOBAL MARKETS-Shares extend rally, euro firm in pre-ECB jockeying

 "Things are progressing slowly and there is now a strand of

-dollar strength, as people say this is where the U.S. data gets
+dollar strength as people say this is where the U.S. data gets a

 Friend.